 To conclude my first takes:

 Traditional schools of thought in IR fail to recognize anarchy and power as heterogeneous and dynamic variables.
 Constructivism points out this blind spot and seeks to connect new concepts with a post-positivist ontology, epistemology and methodology.

 In the next part of the series, I want to differentiate moderate Constructivism from Radical Constructivism, Postmodernism and Poststructuralism and demonstrate what new fields of research have opened up in the course of a constructivist approach.

-While sometimes we think of ideologies in strict terms of left and right, more frequently we look at political schemes that incorporate a statism dimension.
+While sometimes we think of ideologies in strict terms of left and right, more and more frequently we look at political schemes that incorporate a dimension for statism.
 Big government is possible for both conservatives and progressives; so, maybe, is minarchy.
 If minarchy is possible, and achievable, it must attain popular support less it be thwarted by revolution or contrarian voting.
-From this, maybe it makes sense that a minarchism utilize fundamental values from each side, in order to be pragmatic and achieve democratic (and thereby stable) ends.
+From this, maybe it makes sense that a minarchism utilize fundamental values from each side, in order to be pragmatic and achieve democratic (and thereby maybe stable) ends.
 Here there may even be room for an ultraminarchy.

 However, before arriving at the minimal, night-watchman state, Nozick articulates an ultraminimal state, i.e. a private protection agency that claims exclusionary right over the use of force for a given geographical area.
 It has its voluntary clients; the extension of coverage to others makes the agency a “state” as it introduces taxation.